theosanderson/add_biosample_metadata_to_fastqdl_json/README.md

 # add_biosample_metadata_to_fastqdl_json
-Adds biosample metadata from ENA to fastq-dl downloads

 [Fastq-dl](https://github.com/rpetit3/fastq-dl) is a great tool for downloading, for example, all the fastq files from a BioProject.
 It creates a file called `fastq-run-info.json` with information about each run.